NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax-processor/README.md

 Build script for Fairfax-based SIPs for ingestion into the Rosetta archive system.

+## NO LONGER ACTIVE

+*Note* that this project is no longer active, as the processing functionality has been moved to the `sip-generation-fairfax-processor` project/subproject (see https://github.com/NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax).
+Please see that project's `README.md` for more information about Fairfax files processing.

 ## Synopsis

 Builds Fairfax-based SIPs for ingestion into the Rosetta archive system.